 Since the sun is out and the weather is lightening up, spring is the perfect time to get your landscaping back in tip-top shape.
 Remove dead plants, debris and other lose items.
 Don’t forget to trim back trees, hedges, shrubs, bushes and other plants to keep everything looking uniformed.
 Many landscapers recommend placing compacted soil in the low areas of your yard to stop flooding and foundation issues.
 Spring is also the perfect time to plant any fruits, vegetables, herbs and flowers.

 By following the checklist above, your property will be ready to take on the season.
 If you live in Belleville, O’Fallon, Edwardsville or the surrounding areas and need help sprucing up your home for spring, then call your top local home service contractor, Valor Home Services.
-We even have a Total Home Care Club package where we will check the interior and exterior of your home to make sure everything is in the best condition.
+We even have a handyman planning guide where you will get a checklist of the interior and exterior of your home to make sure everything is in the best condition.
 For more information or to schedule your next appointment, give us a call today.